thatcovidlife/tcl-web/cline_docs/techContext.md

 Unit testing, PR gates, code formatting and linting are required.

+## Database Schema

+The database schema has been simplified to only include two tables:

+- `users`: Stores user information including email, role, and active status
+- `profiles`: Stores user profile information including name, bio, and website

 ## Database Migration

 The project has been migrated from Prisma ORM to Drizzle ORM.
 Key changes include: